 That’s why it is so important to go into these events — or any marketing plan — well-prepared.

-If it means going to the film festival or writing conference next year instead of a couple months from now, take solace in the fact that you’re going to go in there next year with everything you need.
+If it means going to the film festival or writing conference next year instead of a couple of months from now, take solace in the fact that you’re going to go in there next year with everything you need.

 Loglines and Short Synopsis Ready

 You must have amazing loglines for all of those scripts ready and at your disposal.
-Loglines are your quick sell and when you’re at these events, you have to deliver that elevator pitch when opportunities within the conversation arise.
+Loglines are your quick sell, and when you’re at these events, you have to deliver that elevator pitch when opportunities within the conversation arise.

 So before you go to these events, have loglines and a short synopsis ready for each of your scripts.
 Know them forward, backward, inside, and out.
 Practice alone.
 Practice with family, friends, and writing peers.
 Inject excitement with some emotion.
 Within a discussion, you can’t just stop and recite a logline or synopsis.
-You’ll sound insincere with lack of passion.
+You’ll sound insincere with a lack of passion.
 You have to have a performance ready that feels genuine — that showcases your passion for the story.

 Okay, now that you’re ready, here are those three achievable goals that we promised.

 Film festivals and writing conferences aren’t just about the publicized events and gatherings.
 You need to find the bars and areas that most of the real industry insiders go to.
 If you don’t drink, have a glass of soda and act like your inhibitions are gone.
 You never want to overdo it if you do drink obviously.
 Getting drunk will often do you no favors.
 Have just enough to break the ice and loosen you up.
 And if you’re not drinking — no problem.
 Just have something in your hand and be approachable and conversational.
 It always helps to have a friend there with you as well.